 - make sure that what you upload is yours - not someone elses.
 If you need to upload their work, you must seek permission, and be granted permission before you do it,

 - read the terms and conditions of the site.
-When you upload to some sights you are giving them permission to use your content for any purpose without consulting you.
+When you upload to some sites you are giving them permission to use your content for any purpose without consulting you.

 - only link to resources produced under Creative Commons licence, or that you have permission to link to,

-- check for any copyright information, do not assume there is not copyright, just because it isn't stated,
+- check for any copyright information, do not assume there is no copyright, just because it isn't stated,

 - be aware that social media sites take no responsibility for any breach of copyright.
 You are responsible for anything you post.

 All images you find on the internet are protected by copyright .
 However, it may be possible to copy images without infringing copyright if they are being used for one of the following safe purposes: